Target Corporation (TGT) CEO Brian Cornell on Q1 2020 Results - Earnings Call Transcript

 Brian Cornell

 So, operator, that concludes our call today.
 I want to thank everyone for joining us.
 I hope you stay safe and healthy, and we look forward to the day when we could be meeting again face-to-face.
-So thank you.
+So, thank you.